 THE wiea mission

-To provide hope and opportunities for prison inmates
+Faith-based programs provide hope and opportunities for prison inmates

 our mission

 At the heart of the Wisconsin Inmate Education Association is a simple but powerful belief: every life has value, and every person has the potential to change.
-We exist to bring hope and opportunity to incarcerated individuals through one of the most transformative tools available—education.
+We exist to bring hope and opportunity to incarcerated individuals through one of the most transformative tools available—education.- To reduce recidivism by equipping individuals with tools for self-awareness, emotional resilience, and ethical leadership.

 - To create safer correctional environments by empowering inmates to become positive influences among their peers.